ChristinWhite/iosWorkflows/README.md

 Which brings us to today.
 This project is the cumulation of my need to improve my iOS workflow and to develop trusted systems; my goals to learn Python, JavaScript and more about coding side of development.
 It started out just for me and quickly outgrew the Markdown file I started with.
 When I realized I needed something more flexible this seemed like the perfect project to also learn GitHub with.
 Now I'm hoping this can be a useful resource to other people too and I would welcome anyone else who would like to contribute to it.

-## A few things you need to know
+## A few things you should know

 First, I'm just learning JavaScript (and soon Python) for this project; doing things correctly is important to me but I'm sure there are flaws in my code.
 If you spot something that could be more effecient or more valid please feel free to point it out, I'd appreciate the feedback!
 The same goes with GitHub, I'm still learning my way around.

-Second, while I'm trying to document things as I go I'm assuming you at least have a basic knowledge of how URL schemes work and that you can figure out how to do things like creating a bookmarklet, or installing a Mr. Reader service.
-I will write a better guide once I've filled out a few more of the workflows I want to create but in the meantime if you run into trouble please add an issue or send me a Tweet ([@chrisWhite](https://twitter.com/chrisWhite)) and I'll be happy to help.
+Second, while I'm trying to document things as I go I'm hoping you are familiar with how URL schemes work and that you can figure out how to do things like creating a bookmarklet.
+I will continue adding to and improving the guide as quickly as possible, in the meantime if you run into trouble please add an issue or contact me and I'll be happy to help!

+## Project updates & contact information

+Stay up to date on changes by starting this repository on GitHub or by following us on Twitter [@iosWorkflows](http://www.twitter.com/iosWorkflows)

+Feel free to contact me on Twitter [@iosWorkflows](http://www.twitter.com/iosWorkflows) or [send an email](mailto:iosworkflows@christopherdwhite.com).

+## About us

+This project was created by [Chris White](http://christopherdwhite.com), you can find me on Twitter [@chrisWhite](http://www.twitter.com/chrisWhite)

+Other awesome contributors include: [charlietran](https://github.com/charlietran)

+Want to get involved?
+Let me know!